radcamp/radcamp.github.io/LatinAmerica2026/RADCamp-PartII-Day1-PM.md

 **Fill the [reference sequence tracking google sheet](https://docs.google.com/spreadsheets/d/1xJOYiNZhX47xge2FsxVS3y8885vNg7R2/edit?gid=1330803043#gid=1330803043) with information about the taxa of your samples and a link to the most appropriate reference sequence you can find.**

+## Intro to ipyrad2 subcommand mode

+Walk through the subcommand mode here particulary for a reference based WGS + RADSeq dataset (perhaps using Amaranthus data).

 ## Break for dinner and bowling activity